hashicorp/mock-proxy/README.md

 # mock-proxy
 _a.k.a.
 Moxie_

+**Notification: this repository is archived since May 18, 2022.
+Please find an alternative solution for your mock-proxy needs**

 mock-proxy (a.k.a Moxie—short for mo(ck)(pro)xy) is a replacement proxy relying on the HTTP intercept capabilities of [ICAP](https://tools.ietf.org/html/rfc3507), as implemented in [go-icap/icap](https://github.com/go-icap/icap).
 This